Repeat DUI Offender

 IID to be installed for 2 years for a 3rd offense within 10 years of your last DUI.

 Don’t take your chances when facing DUI charges.
 You need a criminal defense lawyer who attains a thorough understanding of Florida DUI laws from years of experience defending such cases.
 That man is Attorney Brian Gabriel of The Law Office of Gabriel & Gabriel.
-With over 30 years of experience, he is an expert in Florida DUI laws that stand to affect many areas of your life.
+With over 30 years of experience, he is experienced in Florida DUI laws that stand to affect many areas of your life.
 Request a free legal consultation with Mr. Gabriel today by calling 561-622-5575.